Generic Name: ripretinib (rip RE ti nib)

 Brand Name: Qinlock

-Medically reviewed by Judith Stewart, BPharm Last updated on Jun 16, 2020.
+Medically reviewed by Judith Stewart, BPharm.
+Last updated on Aug 17, 2020.

 What is Qinlock?

-Qinlock is a prescription medicine used to treat adults with advanced gastrointestinal stromal tumor (GIST) who have received 3 or more prior treatments for their GIST.
+Qinlock is a prescription medicine used to treat tumors of the stomach and intestines, specifically adults with advanced gastrointestinal stromal tumor (GIST).

 Qinlock may affect fertility in males which may affect the ability to have children.
 Talk to your healthcare provider if this is a concern for you.